CGS Study Abroad Programs

-The Fall College of General Studies London Program provides a unique opportunity for first-semester sophomores to study in one of the world’s most cosmopolitan cities.
+The Fall CGS London Program provides a unique opportunity for first-semester sophomores to study in one of the world’s most cosmopolitan cities.
 Over the course of the 15-week program, students will take the CGS core curriculum (History of Western Ethics; Evolution and Biodiversity; Revolutions in China and Russia) along with one four-credit elective and a three-credit British culture course.
 Excursions to museums, theaters, and historical sites in surrounding towns and cities complement the curriculum.

-Usually CGS faculty lead international trips once or twice a year, during spring break or in May) as part of their research.
+Typically, we have CGS faculty who lead international trips once or twice a year (during spring break or in May) as part of their research.
 In recent years, students have traveled to China, Tibet, Egypt, and Peru.
-These are short excursions (about two weeks) that can be taken for academic credit or for personal enrichment.
+These are short excursions, usually about two weeks, that can be taken for academic credit or for personal enrichment.
 Students should talk to their CGS Academic Advisor for further information.